 SCCA was the first to offer digital mammography in Seattle.
 Digital mammography captures X-ray images digitally which radiologists can read and manipulate right away for a more accurate diagnosis.

-“This technology is better at finding breast cancers, gives fewer false positive results, and is more comfortable for the patient,” says Dr. Constance Lehman, M.D., Ph.D., director of Breast Imaging at SCCA.
+“This technology is better at finding breast cancers, gives fewer false positive results, and is more comfortable for the patient,” says Constance Lehman, MD, PhD, director of Breast Imaging at SCCA.

 The doctors who read mammograms are all board-certified radiologists who are also fellowship-trained specialists in breast imaging and who read thousands of mammograms a year.
-Numerous studies show that doctors who specialize in mammography are more accurate at interpreting the images when compared to physicians with less experience.
+Many studies show that doctors who specialize in mammography are more accurate at interpreting the images when compared to doctors with less experience.